The Things They Carried

 - The butt wound continues to be humiliating.
 He has to spread ointment on it three times a day, which stains his pants and prompts another round of hilarious jokes.

-- Mitchell Sanders tell Tim to forget about Bobby Jorgenson – the kid was new and scared and he's better at his job now.
-He tells Tim that Bobby's one of them now, and Tim isn't, really.
+- Mitchell Sanders tell O'Brien to forget about Bobby Jorgenson—the kid was new and scared and he's better at his job now.
+He tells O'Brien that Jorgenson's one of them now, and O'Brien isn't, really.

-- That doesn't exactly make Tim feel better.
+- That doesn't exactly make O'Brien feel better.
 It just makes him feel betrayed.

-- Bobby comes to talk to Tim and apologizes.
-He tells Tim he just froze, and he has nightmares about it.
+- Jorgenson comes to talk to O'Brien and apologizes.
+He tells O'Brien he just froze, and he has nightmares about it.
 He nearly cries, but gets it together.
-Tim ignores him.
+O'Brien ignores him.

 - So he asks for Azar's help.
 (It's worth noting that the moment you've asked for Azar's help on anything is a moment for deep introspection and possibly a life change.)
 Azar, of course, agrees happily.

-- Tim considers backing out, but when he sees Jorgenson fitting in well with the group at evening chow, he decides to go ahead with it.
+- O'Brien considers backing out, but when he sees Jorgenson fitting in well with the group at evening chow, he decides to go ahead with it.

-- Tim feels like he's in a movie.
-First, Tim and Azar pull on ropes that are hooked up to noisemakers.
+- O'Brien feels like he's in a movie.
+First, O'Brien and Azar pull on ropes that are hooked up to noisemakers.
 Jorgenson tenses.

-- Watching Jorgenson, Tim feels himself rise out of his body.
+- Watching Jorgenson, O'Brien feels himself rise out of his body.
 He feels like he's part of the country, part of the war, the atrocity itself.

 - Next, after waiting a bit, they set off some trip flares.
 It gets really bright, like daylight.
 Jorgenson panics and rolls for cover, terrified.